o3de/o3de.org/content/docs/user-guide/features/assets/pipeline/processor.md

 ---
-description: ' Use Asset Processor in Amazon Lumberyard to detect and process new or modified asset files. '
+description: ' Use Asset Processor in Open 3D Engine to detect and process new or modified asset files. '
 title: Using Asset Processor
 ---